scoville/dryeye-defender-public/README.md

 ## 🤝 Contributing

-We have limited resources for this proejct so please understand that we may not be able to review contributions promptly but they are welcome nonetheless:
+We have limited resources for this project so please understand that we may not be able to review contributions promptly but they are welcome nonetheless:

 See our [Contributing Guide](CONTRIBUTING.md) for more details.